nicholas-ewasiuk/tac-toe/README.md

 # tictactoe-ui
-Basic front-end for the Project Serum Anchor Book tic-tac-toe example.
+Basic front-end for the Project Serum <a href="https://book.anchor-lang.com/">Anchor Book</a> tic-tac-toe example.

-## Deploying and testing the Anchor program

-Install the Anchor dependencies.

-Follow the <a href="https://project-serum.github.io/anchor/getting-started/installation.html#install-rust">guide</a> here.

-Run `anchor test`

-Follow the <a href="https://book.anchor-lang.com/chapter_3/milestone_project_tic-tac-toe.html">guide</a> at the bottom of the page here to deploy on "devnet".

 ## Running the app